FredHutch/hadland-etal-2022/README.md

-# hadland-etal-2022
+# Engineering a niche supporting haematopoietic stem cell development using integrated single cell transcriptomics
-Repo for the computational code used in Hadland et al. 2022, Nat Comm manuscript.
+Repository for the code used in all computational analyses for the Hadland et al. 2022 Nature Communications manuscript.

+URL TBD

+The computational analysis was done in R using primarily Monocle3 and dependency packages.
+The sections of code used to create specific figure panels are designated in the comments of the file.

+For questions regarding the code, please contact the corresponding author.